-You’ll fly from the UK to Antananarivo via Paris.
+You’ll fly from the UK overnight to Antananarivo via Paris.
 This unique city, known to the locals as Tana, has a distinctive French flavour.
-On arrival, you’ll be met by one of our team, who’ll drive you to the Pavillon de l'Emyrne for a night of pampered relaxation before your adventure begins.
+On arrival, you’ll be met by one of our team, who’ll drive you to Maison Gallieni for a night of relaxation before your adventure begins.

 Expert rangers will guide you through a network of trails as you seek out truly unique species.
 Andasibe is the island's best location for spotting indri, Madagascar's largest lemur.
 Two of the resident indri groups here are habituated to humans, making them wonderfully easy to get close to.
 The birdlife, from coral-billed nuthatch to the long-eared owl, is equally spectacular.

 The morning is all yours to laze at Vakona, dipping into the pool and listening to the calls of the birdlife.
 Once you’re feeling refreshed and rejuvenated it’s time to head back to Antananarivo to find your next lodging at Le Relais de Plateaux.

 From the capital you’ll fly south to the coastal city of Fort Dauphin and be driven through rural Madagascar for a stay in Mandrare River Camp.
 Built within an old sisal plantation on the banks of the Mandrare River, the camp offers four-poster beds and delectable cuisine.
 As sun sets beneath the tamarind trees you can enjoy a cocktail and drink in the views of the mountain jungles beyond.
 This wildlife-rich terrain is sacred to the Antandroy tribe.